Pay, escrow, cap a budget, move an asset, join a group payment, or trigger a conditional payout.

 | Now | Wallets, receipt UX, infrastructure, explorers, mining/node visibility, education, confirmation-risk tools. | People can use and understand the live network without trusting one interface. |

-| Toccata | Covenant examples, vaults, simple assets, escrow, assurance contracts, UTXO state-machine demos, STARK/zk proof experiments, developer docs. | Builders can make small useful apps without claiming full DeFi is live. |
+| Toccata | Covenant examples, vaults, simple assets, escrow, assurance contracts, UTXO state-machine demos, STARK/zk proof experiments, developer docs. | Builders can make small apps without claiming full DeFi is live. |

 | Based apps | App-specific state machines anchored to Kaspa ordering, commitments, proofs, settlement, or exits.
-They can start as deterministic replay and grow into based-zk when proof verification matters. | Builders can test richer products without waiting for full app-to-app composition. |
+They can start as deterministic replay and grow into based-zk when proof verification reduces trust or verification work. | Builders can test richer products without waiting for full app-to-app composition. |

-| Later app programs | Apps that prove their own logic, share Kaspa ordering, support richer markets, private proofs, app-to-app flows, and canonical bridge design. | The later goal is stronger composition without asking the base layer to execute every app globally. |
+| Later app programs | Apps that prove their own logic, share Kaspa ordering, support richer markets, private proofs, app-to-app flows, and canonical bridge design. | The later goal is app composition without asking the base layer to execute every app globally. |

 | Research | DAGKnight, 100 BPS sampling, RTD-derived attestations, oracle markets, MEV auctions, TangVM-style flows, public funding markets, and AI-agent commitments. | The broad coordination thesis becomes testable through real products. |